deleeuw/smacofManual/smacofVO/smacofVO.md

 $V_{1\mid2}^r=k_rJ_n$ and $V_{1\mid 2}^\star=k_\star J_n$
 with $J_n=I-n^{-1}e_ne_n'$ the centering matrix of order $n.

 The Guttman transform also simplifies in the unweighted case.
-This was already noted in @heiser_deleeuw_A_79.
+The formulas were already given in @heiser_deleeuw_A_79.

 ## The Constrained Case